Lifeguard Training and Certification in Cayuga County

 • Feet-First Surface Dive

-• Deep-Water Submerged Victim Recovery
+• Submerged Victim Recovery in Deep Water

-• Front & Rear Head-Hold Escapes
+• Front and Rear Head-Hold Escapes

-• Manual In-Line Stabilization
+• Manual In-Line Stabilization on land (lying down, sitting, or standing)

-• Backboard Techniques (standing, shallow, and deep water)
+• Head Splint Techniques (face-up and face-down, shallow or deep water)

 CPR/AED for the Professional Rescuer Skills

-• Removing Gloves & Initial Assessment
+• Removing Gloves and Performing an Initial Assessment

 • Rescue Breathing (adult, child, infant)

-• Conscious & Unconscious Choking
+• Conscious and Unconscious Choking (adult, child, infant)

 • AED Use (adult and child)